25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 function Example() {
   const [count, setCount] = useState(0);

-  // Similar to componentDidMount and componentDidUpdate: useEffect(() => {
+  // similar to componentDidMount and componentDidUpdate: useEffect(() => {
-    // Update the document title using the browser API document.title = `You clicked ${count} times`;
+    // update the document title using the browser API document.title = `You clicked ${count} times`;
   });